coosmic/MasterThesis/README.md

 ### PointNet++

 To use PointNet++ you have to build the tensorflow operators under `<base>/python/pointnet2/tf_ops/`.
 You can use the `tf_*_compile.sh` in each folder to do so.
-Maybe you have to adjust the CUDE include and lib path dependend on your installation of CUDA.
+Maybe you have to adjust the CUDA include and lib path dependend on your installation of CUDA.

 ### BusyBox